 Indian Flying Foxes is one of the world’s biggest bats.
 This bat is nocturnal and mostly consumes nectar and ripe fruits like mangoes and bananas.

-The Indian flying fox is a frugivore or nectarivore, which means they consume fruits or ingest floral nectar.
-It searches for ripe fruit at dusk.
 It consumes any fruit that is available and is an opportunistic feeder.
 Seasonally, their food varies, with a larger reliance on mango fruits for moisture in spring and autumn.

 Interesting fact: Flying Foxes carry their babies while being airborne.